 Buying equipment with cash can be suitable if a facility is in a solid cash position and doesn’t want to accrue finance charges.
 In many cases, paying with cash looks like the least expensive method; however, the true cost of paying with cash depends on the percentage of return on your investment from the facility or the investor.
 If you have a cash rich business and are able to pay cash for equipment, you can qualify for depreciation benefits.
 The average fitness facility is permitted to write off up to $17,500 in newly acquired equipment each year.
 Paying with cash, however, diminishes cash reserves, leaving less available capital.
 This may prevent opportunities to expand your business that could allow the equipment to pay for itself.

-Bank loans in today’s economy can be an attractive form of financing.
+Bank loans in the 2019 economy can be an attractive form of financing.
 Be aware that banks often require information such as financial statements, tax returns and personal financial statements of the principals involved.
-Banks look at used equipment based on its age and condition, and may choose to finance only a portion of the cost.
+Banks look at used equipment based on its age and condition and may choose to finance only a portion of the cost.
 In many cases, the loan value of the equipment is roughly 75 percent of the cost.

 the “lost opportunity costs” of using a bank line should be consideredFirst FinancialThe greatest use of a bank loan is for expansion or when a company needs a short term cash infusion.
 Banks offer lines of credit to aid companies with short-term financing issues; however, it is best not to use a bank line of credit for any equipment-related projects that represent longer-term investments.
 If a club owner has long-term plans, the “lost opportunity costs” of using a bank line should be considered.
 For instance, if other opportunities are to be taken advantage of, such as investments in land or buildings, it will be necessary to have access to capital in a rapid and easily accessible manner.
 Use of bank loans for long-term projects ties up the needed funds for short-term projects.
 Apply Online Now